MonsieurCode/android-source-patch/README.md

 Unfortunately, this doesn't address the physical size issue.
 That's a kernel issue.

+## Fix Pixel Density

+Here's the DPI setting from Udoo's init.rc file.
+Set the density to 160dpi, default 128dpi is not good.

+    setprop ro.sf.lcd_density 160

 ## Fix Touch

     usb 2-1.2: new full speed USB device number 11 using fsl-ehci